‘Days Of Our Lives’ May 25: Donovan Sisters Duel Over Brady, Mateo Kills Miguel, Warned Before Chloe’s Rescue

-The time has finally arrived on Days of Our Lives for Gabi (Camila Banus) to be released from prison.
+The time has finally arrived on Days of our Lives for Gabi (Camila Banus) to be released from prison.
 Lucas (Bryan Dattilo) has come to wait with her as the judge overturns her sentence and the paperwork is filed.
 Lucas tells Gabi that he believes Chloe was kidnapped and fills her in on John and Paul’s rescue mission.

 Justin calls Lucas and Days viewers rejoice with Gabi as we hear that she will, in fact, soon be a free woman.
 Lucas leaves the room to inquire about the paperwork.
 Gabi is in the process of thanking God for hearing her prayers when her assailant, Diane, enters the room.
 At this point, it is unclear whether or not Gabi will endure any more injuries.

-Days of Our Lives viewers watched on the edge of their seats today, waiting to see how Brady (Eric Martsolf) would receive Theresa’s advances.
-He called Eve (Kassie DePaiva) to apologize for his confusion, claiming that he still loves her, he just doesn’t know what to do.
+Days of our Lives viewers watched on the edge of their seats today, waiting to see how Brady (Eric Martsolf) would receive Theresa’s advances.
+He called Eve (Kassie DePaiva) to apologize for his confusion, claiming that he still loves her, and he just doesn’t know what to do.
 Eve admits that she understands but isn’t going to be patient.
 Patience isn’t her strong suit.

 Maggie (Suzanne Rogers) makes a trip out to see Eve, letting her know that there is someone on her side.
 Maggie wants to see them together and is rooting that Brady will make the right decision and choose Eve.
 She is concerned for Brady since Theresa is impulsive and unpredictable.
 Maggie believes that Eve and Brady are good for each other and implores Eve to fight for him.